-At this point the profile has been programmed (although, not yet saved in EEPROM) into CN1501 and may be reviewed and verified using the VERIFY function.
+At this point the profile has been programmed (although, not yet saved in EEPROM) into CN1511 and may

 NOTE: 'PrOFILE' mode should only be used for entering new programs.
 'VErIFY' mode should be used for program verification and making changes to an existing program.